 Available Chlorine: Commercial sodium hypochlorite has 10-15% available chlorine.
 Domestic bleach has 5%.
 And Benz Blackwash in use has only 0.5-2%, which makes it safe for humans and for our environment.

-Non-carcinogenic: Sodium hypochlorite at the levels used in Benz Blackwash is "not classifiable" as to its carcinogenic effect on humans.
+Non-carcinogenic: Sodium hypochlorite at the levels used in Benz Blackwash is classified as "not classifiable" as to its carcinogenic effect on humans.

 Blackwash is best applied using a low-pressure spray system.
 Then simply rinse off using a garden hose or, on suitable surfaces, a power washer using low pressure and/or a fan jet.